Adidas Predator: Absolute

-PowerSwerve
+Power-Swerve

-With the Predator PowerSwerve in late 2007, Adidas introduced a foam material they call Smartfoam.
+With the Predator Power-Swerve in late 2007, Adidas introduced a foam material they call Smart-foam.
 They claim it gives the Predator element more rebound power, swerve, and improved control through longer ball contact.
-Zinedine Zidane helped to develop the new Predator PowerSwerve boot.
+Zinedine Zidane helped to develop the new Predator Power-Swerve boot.
 After ending his active career, he worked together with the Adidas innovation team (a.i.t) in the further evolution of the new boot.

-Scientific tests have shown that, in comparison to its predecessor, the Predator PowerSwerve can achieve up to eight percent more swerve and increase the power behind every shot by around three percent.
-The Dynamic PowerPulse technology in the sole of the boot and the special hi-tech foam in the forefoot upper material make these improvements possible.
-The PowerPulse element filled with tungsten powder, which shifts weight toward the point of impact, enables players to put more power behind every shot.
+Scientific tests have shown that, in comparison to its predecessor, the Predator Power-Swerve can achieve up to eight percent more swerve and increase the power behind every shot by around three percent.
+The Dynamic Power-Pulse technology in the sole of the boot and the special hi-tech foam in the forefoot upper material make these improvements possible.
+The Power-Pulse element filled with tungsten powder, which shifts weight toward the point of impact, enables players to put more power behind every shot.

-Powerswerve Special is a rugby version of the series.
+Power-swerve Special is a rugby version of the series.
 It has a wider last in the boot and rugby hybrid studs.

 Predator X

-The Adidas "Predator X" shoes introduced in late 2009 have the Powerspine technology, the Predator element and a host of advancements from Adidas, all intended for better performance.
+The Adidas "Predator X" shoes introduced in late 2009 have the Power spine technology, the Predator element and a host of advancements from Adidas, all intended for better performance.
 Adidas developed a new upper material they call Taurus leather.
 The Adidas Predator X football boots are the first Predator to remove the tongue, which Adidas says improves performance.
 They claim it reduces the material between the ball and boot to give better ball feel, and that the new boot collar gives a more secure fit.

 Predator RX is a rugby version of the special, with a wider last and rugby specific predator vamp.

 Footballers such as David Beckham, Xavi, Robin van Persie, Michael Ballack, Raúl, Steven Gerrard, Dirk Kuyt, Kolo Touré, Edwin van der Sar, Petr Čech, Brad Friedel, Anderson and Eiður Guðjohnsen have all worn Adidas Predators.
 Zinedine Zidane tested and reviewed the newest version of the Predator range (Predator X).

-Adidas released the Predator X in the traditional black/white/red colourway, with a contrasting white/brown/yellow colourway to accompany it.
-Later, Adidas released other colourways including the usual David Beckham designed white/red colourway, with a dragon design on the rubber Predator element; also released were the blue/white/red.
-For the 2010 World Cup, Adidas released a black/sun colourway to follow on a colourway they used for all three of their boot styles (F50 adiZero and adiPure), later came the white/sky/cyan and black/white/cyan colourways, followed by another David Beckham designed Collegiate Red/White colourway.
+Adidas released the Predator X in the traditional black/white/red colorway, with a contrasting white/brown/yellow colorway to accompany it.
+Later, Adidas released other colorways including the usual David Beckham designed white/red colorway, with a dragon design on the rubber Predator element; also released were the blue/white/red.
+For the 2010 World Cup, Adidas released a black/sun colorway to follow on a colorway they used for all three of their boot styles (F50 Adi Zero and Adi Pure), later came the white/sky/cyan and black/white/cyan colorways, followed by another David Beckham designed Collegiate Red/White colorway.

-For the winter of the 2010–11 season, Adidas released the Predator X in two new colourways, electricity/black/poppy and black/Running-White/electricity; David Beckham will also be getting another personalised colourway in white/blue.
-Steven Gerrard has been given the option of a Miadidas Predator which he personalised as black/gold/red.
+For the winter of the 2010–11 season, Adidas released the Predator X in two new colorways, electricity/black/poppy and black/Running-White/electricity; David Beckham will also be getting another personalised colorway in white/blue.
+Steven Gerrard has been given the option of a Mi-adidas Predator which he personalised as black/gold/red.